 Thus, a knowledge environment normally comprises several different subjects and also transcends the organisational boundaries found at universities, like departments and faculties.
 It gathers subjects or parts of subjects, research units like Linnaeus University Centre, research environments, research groups, and research projects, as well as centres for collaboration in the form of networks, projects, etc.

 Linnaeus Knowledge Environment

 Linnaeus Knowledge Environments are knowledge environments at Linnaeus University that have been formally established by the vice-chancellor.
 These gather competence from different subjects, either within one of the university’s many fields of strength or within a new, burgeoning and urgent field of knowledge – all in order to put knowledge in motion across subjects and get a broad take on societal challenges.

-In a first round, three Linnaeus Knowledge Environments were appointed on 1 July 2019 and in a second, four more were appointed on 1 March 2020:
+In a first round, three Linnaeus Knowledge Environments started on 1 July 2019 and in a second, four more started on 1 March 2020: